music-encoding/guidelines/_guidelines-v3/11-editTrans/01-edittransAbbrev.md

 while [expan]({{ site.baseurl }}/{{ page.version }}/elements/expan.html){:.link_odd_elementSpec} reverses this.
 The choice between the two is up to the user.
 For example:

-{% include plainExample.html example="./v3/examples/editTrans/editTrans-sample209.xml" valid="false" %}
+{% include plainExample.html example="examples/editTrans/editTrans-sample209.xml" valid="false" version=page.version %}

 The [abbr]({{ site.baseurl }}/{{ page.version }}/elements/abbr.html){:.link_odd_elementSpec} tag is not required; if appropriate, the encoder may